Kipkoech99/MarketPulse/README.md

-# Alpha Trade - Oil Web App
+# MarketPulse - Oil Web App

 ## Overview

-Alpha Trade is a web application designed to provide users with historical data and insights on various commodities, including crude oil (WTI and Brent), copper, aluminium, and natural gas.
+MarketPulse is a web application designed to provide users with historical data and insights on various commodities, including crude oil (WTI and Brent), copper, aluminium, and natural gas.
 The platform offers users the ability to track historical performance, analyze market trends, and stay informed about news and developments in the energy sector.
 Additionally, users can subscribe to newsletters for regular updates on commodity prices and market trends.

 ## Features